awslabs/aws-sdk-swift/reference/0.x/AWSTranscribe/TranscribeClientProtocol.md

 func deleteVocabularyFilter(input: DeleteVocabularyFilterInput, completion: @escaping (ClientRuntime.SdkResult<DeleteVocabularyFilterOutputResponse, DeleteVocabularyFilterOutputError>) -> Void)
 ```

-### describeLanguageModel(input:​completion:​)
+### describeLanguageModel(input:completion:)

 Gets information about a single custom language model.
-Use this information to see details about the
-language model in your Amazon Web Services account.
-You can also see whether the base language model used
-to create your custom language model has been updated.
-If Amazon Transcribe has updated the base model, you can create a
-new custom language model using the updated base model.
-If the language model wasn't created, you can use this
-operation to understand why Amazon Transcribe couldn't create it.
+Use this information to see details about the language model in your Amazon Web Services account.
+You can also see whether the base language model used to create your custom language model has been updated.
+If Amazon Transcribe has updated the base model, you can create a new custom language model using the updated base model.
+If the language model wasn't created, you can use this operation to understand why Amazon Transcribe couldn't create it.

 ``` swift
 func describeLanguageModel(input: DescribeLanguageModelInput, completion: @escaping (ClientRuntime.SdkResult<DescribeLanguageModelOutputResponse, DescribeLanguageModelOutputError>) -> Void)
 ```

-### getCallAnalyticsCategory(input:​completion:​)
+### getCallAnalyticsCategory(input:completion:)

 Retrieves information about a call analytics category.